oddbird/oddleventy/content/blog/2021/support-unknown.md

 ## The conclusion

-While we wait for browsers to standardize how they handle "negation of unknown support", developers should wrap any new test syntax in parenthesis:
+While we wait for browsers to standardize how they handle _negation of unknown support_, developers should wrap any new test syntax in parenthesis:

 ```css